Bira/octopus-carnival/_posts/2023-07-18-neverwinter-thayans.md

 item.
 Wearing it gives you the ability to speak, read, and write Draconic, and to communicate telepathically with dragons in your line of sight.
 It also has two active daily powers.
-One of them makes your location known to every evil dragon within a day's travel, which would theoretically work to summon allies but is likely to backfire for PCs.
+One of them makes your location known to every evil dragon within a day's travel, which cultists use as a way to summon allies but is likely to backfire for PCs.
 The other projects sustainable illusion of a dragon of up to Gargantuan size within 40 squares of you.
 It can make sounds and move, and generally does a convincing job of looking like you summoned an elder dragon bodyguard.
 However it will pop like a soap bubble if it touches anything